Jeanne Shaheen: 2002

 After three two-year terms as governor, Shaheen declined to run for a fourth, instead choosing to run for the U.S. Senate in 2002.
 Republican John E. Sununu defeated her by a 51 percent to 47 percent margin (19,751 votes).
 In an interview with the Concord Monitor, Shaheen attributed her loss in part to "discussion about the job that [she] did as governor."
 At that time, early Republican advertisements slammed her support for putting a sales tax on the ballot or faulted her for failing schools.

 In June 2004, former Republican consultant Allen Raymond pleaded guilty to jamming Democratic Party lines set up to get New Hampshire Democrats to the polls in 2002, which some (most notably former Senator Bob Smith, whom Sununu defeated in the Republican primary) believe contributed to Shaheen's loss.
 A judge sentenced Raymond to five months in jail in February 2005.
 Charles McGee, the former state GOP executive director, was sentenced to seven months for his role.

 Raymond alleged that James Tobin, Northeast field director for the National Republican Senatorial Committee, masterminded the plot.
 In December 2005, Tobin was convicted of two federal felonies arising from the phone-jamming and sentenced to ten months in prison, but that conviction was reversed on appeal.
 In October 2008, prosecutors filed two new felony indictments charging that Tobin lied to an FBI agent when he was interviewed in 2003 about his role in the phone-jamming case.
 These charges were summarily dismissed in 2009 after the federal judge in Maine's District Court found them motivated by "vindictive prosecution".

-It was the first time two candidates with Lebanese-American families, although Shaheen herself is not Lebanese-American, had squared off in a Senate race.

 2008

 In early July 2007 through UNH, CNN and WMUR put out a poll showing that Shaheen would beat Sununu in the 2008 Senate race (54–38).
 Other Democratic candidates did not have this type of lead, which led many to believe Shaheen would be the best choice to beat Sununu.

-In April 2007, Shaheen met with Senate Majority Leader Harry Reid (D-Nevada) and Democratic Senatorial Campaign Committee Chairman Chuck Schumer (D-New York) about a Senate run.
+In April 2007, Shaheen met with Senate Majority Leader Harry Reid and Democratic Senatorial Campaign Committee Chairman Chuck Schumer about a Senate run.
 Both said she would have strong support from the DSCC if she ran.
 On September 14, 2007, Shaheen announced her candidacy.
 On September 15, she formally launched her campaign at her home in Madbury, New Hampshire.
 On September 21, EMILY's List endorsed her campaign.

 Shaheen defeated Sununu 52% to 45% (44,535 votes).